MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 Mobile Center Push will let you push notifications to your application users.

-Mobile Center Push relies on [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to Push notifications to the devices.
+Mobile Center Push relies on [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to push notifications to the devices.

 Please note that only devices having [Google Play](https://play.google.com) can receive the notifications.